modernmt/modernmt/README.md

 Evaluate helps you answer these questions.

-Before training, MMT has removed sentences corresponding to 1% of the training set and up to 1200.
+Before training, MMT has removed sentences corresponding to 1% of the training set (or up to 1200 lines at most).
-During evaluate this sentences are used to compute the BLUE Score and Matecat Post-Editing Score against the MMT and Google Translate.
+During evaluate these sentences are used to compute the BLUE Score and Matecat Post-Editing Score against the MMT and Google Translate.

 With your engine running, just type:
 ```